-I wanted to end the year, now that we’re publicly offering branding, by talking about the value of your brand.
+I wanted to end the year, now that we’re publicly offering branding, by talking about why your brand matters.
 Every brand, even if it’s not a big one, has value.
 It might be small, or it might be large, but it has value.
 Your brand also matters probably a bit more than you might think, especially if you are just starting.
 Building a recognizable and valuable brand is part of every business, though we don’t think about it in those terms necessarily.
 Branding is so important and often ignored by new and smaller businesses.
 Because of this, I want to talk about five reasons that your brand matters.

 Recognition is important to make sure advertising is more effective and people are return customers.
 Becoming a recognized brand, even if just in a single small niche or your part of town makes you familiar, which is one of the first steps to building trust with potential new customers.
 Make sure that your brand is coherent across all platforms and conveys your desired message.
 Doing this ensures customers recognize and remember you the way you want to be.